slide-labs/solana-toolkit/README.md

 ![npm](https://img.shields.io/npm/v/@slidelabs/solana-sdk)

-Quickly use the main methods present in Solana, all in one sdk.
+Quickly use the main methods present in Solana, all in one toolkit.
 SPL tokens, transactions, mints.

 ## Installation